Imran4424/iOS-InterviewQuestions/Swift.md

 **Solution B: Use `typealias` in the custom type to make the association explicit**

-Alternatively, you could add a `typealias` within `StringToDataManager` to help the compiler map the types clearly:
+Alternatively, we could add a `typealias` within `StringToDataManager` to help the compiler map the types clearly:

 ```swift
 struct StringToDataManagerFixed: Producer, Processor {